The Daily Stoic (FREE PDF)

 Preface

-The days of solitude of one of Rome’s greatest emperors, the letters of one of Rome’s greatest playwrights and one of its smartest businessmen, the teachings of a former slave and fugitive, were powerfully moving.
+The days of solitude for one of Rome’s greatest emperors, the letters of one of Rome’s greatest playwrights and one of its smartest businessmen, and the teachings of a former slave and fugitive were powerfully moving.

 teachers.
 Despite everything, these extraordinary archives have been preserved for more than two thousand years.

-Together, these writings form the basis of what became known as Stoicism, an ancient philosophy that was once one of the most popular social classes in the West and sought to promote good by both the rich and the poor, the powerful and the warriors.
+Together, these writings form the basis of Stoicism, an ancient philosophy that was once popular in the West and sought to promote good among both the rich and the poor, the powerful and the warriors.
 Good.
 To live.
 However, as the centuries passed, knowledge of this way of thinking, which became important to many, gradually disappeared.

 What a sad tragedy for philosophy, which Arthur Schopenhauer, one of its occasional critics, defined as “the highest point a man can reach only by using his intellectual powers.

-Many of history’s greatest thinkers not only understood Stoicism for what it was, they studied it: George Washington, Walt Whitman, Frederick the Great, Eugène Delacroix, Adam Smith, Immanuel Kant, Thomas Jefferson, Matthew Arnold, Ambrose Bierce, Theodore Roosevelt, William Alexander Percy, Ralph Waldo Emerson.
-Everyone has read, studied, judged or admired the Stoics.
+Many of history’s greatest thinkers not only understood Stoicism for what it was; they studied it: George Washington, Walt Whitman, Frederick the Great, Eugène Delacroix, Adam Smith, Immanuel Kant, Thomas Jefferson, Matthew Arnold, Ambrose Bierce, Theodore Roosevelt, William Alexander Percy, and Ralph Waldo Emerson.
+Everyone has read, studied, judged, or admired the Stoics.

 The ancient Stoics were not fools themselves.
-The names you see in this book – Marcus Aurelius, Epictetus, Seneca – belonged to a Roman emperor, a former slave who was the great teacher and friend of Emperor Hadrian, a famous writer and political advisor.
-There were Stoics such as Cato the Younger, an admirable politician; Zeno was a prosperous merchant (like many Stoics); Cleanthes was a former boxer and worked as a water carrier to go to school; Chrysopsis, whose writings are now completely lost but has more than seven hundred books, was trained as a long-distance runner; Posidonia’s became ambassador; Musonius Rufus was a teacher; And many others.
+The names you see in this book—Marcus Aurelius, Epictetus, Seneca—belonged to a Roman emperor, a former slave who was the great teacher and friend of Emperor Hadrian, a famous writer and political advisor.
+There were Stoics such as Cato the Younger, an admirable politician; Zeno was a prosperous merchant (like many Stoics); Cleanthes was a former boxer and worked as a water carrier to go to school; Chrysopsis, whose writings are now completely lost but have more than seven hundred books, was trained as a long-distance runner; Posidonia became an ambassador; Musonius Rufus was a teacher; and many others.

 Early Stoicism was as close to a complete philosophy as other ancient schools whose names may sound familiar: Epicureanism.